 Meltdown and Spectre, What You Need To Know

 Meet Meltdown and Spectre, the reason why the general public is being urged to update their Windows and Mac Computers.
 What’s the rush?
 Almost every phone and computer manufactured within the last 20 years contains fundamental security flaws affecting central processing units (CPUs), the silicon chips critical for running each device.
 If exploited, these flaws could open the floodgates, allowing attackers to access sensitive data including passwords.
 What makes the situation more challenging is that the patches created to mitigate the issues can negatively affect a PC’s performance.
-The impact to Opengear devices seems to be minimal – we’ll dig into that later, but in the meantime, let’s first understand more about these flaws.
+Opengear devices are inherently less vulnerable than other units and haven’t been impacted by Meltdown and Spectre – we’ll dig into that later, but in the meantime, let’s first understand more about these flaws.

 Meltdown and Spectre are a set of security vulnerabilities that affect CPUs and have remained undetected, until now.
 Researchers at Google, Cyberus Technology and Graz University of Technology discovered that these flaws invade places in the modern architectures where data passes through in a raw and unencrypted form.
 Usually, this data has powerful protections to prevent it from being interfered with or observed by other applications and processes, however Meltdown and Spectre circumvent these protections.

 Meltdown (CVE-2017-5754) melts security barriers that are usually enforced by hardware.
 It affects the communication between an operating system (OS) and application, breaking the mechanism that keeps applications from accessing arbitrary systems memory.
 Attackers can use Meltdown to access personal information stored by the OS.
 It affects every Intel processor made since the early 1990’s.
 Yes, Meltdown is easier to fix than Spectre and can mainly be addressed by updating operating systems, however it can do a lot of damage if not properly patched.